 Editors do so much more than correct spelling, punctuation and grammar.
 They can help with character development, storyline pacing and the setting.
 Freelance editors aren't as expensive as you might think they are.
 Keep in mind, they want your story to succeed as much as you do.
 They want to make a good impression in the literary community as well.
 Best of all, a freelance editor works for the author, not a publisher.
 You can't accomplish your best writing by yourself.

-UPDATE 1/21/2018: The author re-released the story to eliminate my Amazon review, after he complained to me on Facebook.
+UPDATE 1/21/2018: The author re-released the story to eliminate my Amazon review, after he ranted at me on Facebook.

-I also think if you're going to sell your stories on Amazon, customers have the right to post reviews, whether you like what they say or not.
+If you're going to sell your stories on Amazon, customers have the right to post honest reviews.